 Since around the mid-1990s, the CIPD and other organisations have been gathering evidence of the impact of people management practices on business performance.
 Much emphasis has been placed on the importance of ‘fit’.
 In other words, HR interventions should align with both each other and other organisational strategies for maximum impact.
 The main areas of practice agreed to have an impact on performance are around job design and skills development.

-The ‘people and performance model’ generated from CIPD-sponsored work at Bath University and described in our Understanding the people and performance link: unlocking the black box report, emphasised the importance of individual HR strategies that must fit with each other and operate within a strategic framework that incorporates both people and business issues.
+The ‘people and performance model’ generated from CIPD-sponsored work at Bath University was described in our Understanding the people and performance link: unlocking the black box report.
+It emphasised the importance of individual HR strategies fitting with each other and operating within a strategic framework that incorporates both people and business issues.

-Our research has also found that individual HR practices alone do not drive enhanced business performance.
-They can create ‘human capital’ or a set of individuals who are highly-skilled, but this will only feed through into higher levels of business performance if these individuals have positive relationships with their managers in a supportive environment with strong values.
+This research has also found that individual HR practices alone do not drive better business performance.
+For example, highly skilled individuals with valuable human capital can only generate value if they also have positive relationships with their managers in a supportive environment with strong values.
 All these factors will promote ‘discretionary behaviour’, that is, the willingness of the individual to perform above the minimum necessary or give extra effort.
-It is this discretionary behaviour that makes the difference to organisational performance.
-Hence strategic HRM should take account of the need to engage individuals within the organisation to effectively drive business performance.
+Hence strategic HRM should take account of the need to foster employee engagement and related states, such as motivation and commitment, all of which support organisational performance.

 FARNHAM, D. (2015) Human resource management in context.
 4th ed.
 London: Chartered Institute of Personnel and Development.